 UK Land & Planning Director

 As UK Land and Planning Director, Jennie’s role has a direct focus on Taylor Wimpey’s land and planning strategy, with responsibilities for, and oversight of, land acquisition and complex planning matters.
-Jennie leads Taylor Wimpey’s response to the evolving UK planning system and political engagement across the planning policy arena, oversees Sustainability, Technical and Design, and is responsible for the training and development of land and planning skills within the Group.
+Jennie leads Taylor Wimpey’s response to the evolving UK planning system and political engagement across the planning policy arena.

 In April 2015, Jennie became a non-executive director of Peabody Trust a leading affordable housing provider in Greater London.

 Birmingham City Council

 Clive Skidmore has been Head of Regeneration and Development at Birmingham City Council since July 2008.